Which day suits you?

 Practical self-defence — KMG certified

-Best for: real-world self-defence, adults starting from zero, people who want practical skills fast
+Best for: real-world self-defence, adults starting from zero, practical skills fast

 Boxing, BJJ, MMA, Kickboxing

-Best for: competitive sport, serious athletic training, ring performance
+Best for: competitive sport, athletic training, ring performance

 Why Krav Maga Works

-Most martial arts were designed for a specific context.
+Most martial arts were built for a specific context.
 Karate evolved from Okinawan tradition.
 BJJ was built for one-on-one grappling competition.
 Boxing is a sport with defined rules and weight classes.
-They're all effective at what they were designed for.
+They're effective at what they were designed for.

-Krav Maga was designed for a different problem: civilian self-defence in real-world situations — unpredictable threats, unfamiliar environments, no referee, no rules.
+Krav Maga was designed for a different problem entirely — civilian self-defence in real-world situations, where threats are unpredictable, environments are unfamiliar, and there's no referee.
 The KMG system teaches you to read a situation before it escalates, de-escalate where possible, and respond effectively if it doesn't.

 "This is an amazing Krav school — linked in with the worldwide KMG network, so you can train anywhere.
 Fantastic instructors and group of people.
 Really valuable self-defence skills that are relatively easy to pick up."